 Private hospital insurance should provide cover for treatments received when you need hospital care, while Extras cover will pay for your routine expenditures.
-In order for your fund to pay bills for treatments, you need to understand how to make a health insurance claim.
-The process can differ depending on your specific fund and the type of treatment you receive, so it is important to understand exactly what you need to do in order to covered.
+In order for your health fund to pay bills for medical treatments, you need to understand how to make a health insurance claim.
+The process can differ depending upon your specific fund and the type of treatment you receive, so it is important to understand exactly what you need to do in order to covered.

 - 1 Determine Your Eligibility

 - 2 How to Make a Hospital Claim

 - 3 How to Make an Extras Claim

 - 4 Where Can I Get a Claims Form?

 - 5 What if Medicare Pays a Portion of the Claim?